 I am not 100% sure if this is an intentional design feature (Mystery Ranch does not mention it anywhere), but it certainly is a useful one.
-The ability to attach a water bottle to shoulder strap and always have easy access to it suddenly makes this a great option for hiking.
+The ability to attach a water bottle to the shoulder strap and always have easy access to it suddenly makes this a great option for hiking.

 And the ability to attach a tripod or an umbrella to the exterior of your backpack is also pretty great.
 Definitely one of the reasons why I gave the Urban Assault a fairly high score in this regard.

 The Urban Assault is definitely a great backpack.
-It is made from high quality materials, and it will last you for years.
-But the steep price tag is a turn off for many people.
+It is made from high-quality materials, and it will last you for years.
+But the steep price tag is a turn-off for many people.

 The everyday backpack market is huge.
 And you can find amazing backpacks at pretty much any price point you have in mind.
 Therefore, it is a little hard to justify spending so much money on the Urban Assault – especially when you consider that you can get an Osprey or a Kanken for less money.

 However, if you plan to wear this backpack every day, you will get your money’s worth.
 There’s no question that it will last you for years – the quality is without a doubt there.
 And it is easy to justify spending a bit more money if you’re going to use the item for years to come.
-In that case, the Urban Assault is worth it – and it’s definitely better to get one sturdy backpack, then to go through a new one every year.
+In that case, the Urban Assault is worth it – and it’s definitely better to get one sturdy backpack than to go through a new one every year.

 But when rating the backpack, I had to take into consideration what else you can get in the same price range, and if you can get a better backpack for less money.
-And the answer is yes – you can get some amazing everyday backpacks from Osprey, Timbuk2 and Fjallraven for a lot less money than the Urban Assault.
+And the answer is yes – you can get some amazing everyday backpacks from Osprey, Timbuk2, and Fjallraven for a lot less money than the Urban Assault.
 That’s why I couldn’t score this backpack too high.

 The Urban Assault is truly a well-made backpack.
 It’s made from premium materials, it’s very versatile, comfortable and it has plenty of pockets for all your everyday necessities.